smbhatnagar/smbhatnagar.github.io/README.md

 # smbhatnagar.github.io
 I am Swati I moved to US last year.
-I am using my careeer break in enhancing and learning new skills
+I joined this program to enhance and learn new skills